jeshraghian/snntorch/docs/tutorials/tutorial_4.rst

 .. math::  \beta = e^{-\Delta t/\tau_{\rm mem}}

-where we will set the duration of a single time step :math:`\Delta t = 1` in future. :math:`\tau_{\rm syn}` models the time constant of the synaptic current in an analogous way to how :math:`\tau_{\rm mem}` models the time constant of the membrane potential. :math:`\beta` is derived in the exact same way as the previous tutorial, where if we were to follow a similar derivation for :math:`\alpha`, we would arrive at the following recursive representations of the synaptic neuron model:
+where the duration of a single time step is normalized to :math:`\Delta t = 1` in future. :math:`\tau_{\rm syn}` models the time constant of the synaptic current in an analogous way to how :math:`\tau_{\rm mem}` models the time constant of the membrane potential. :math:`\beta` is derived in the exact same way as the previous tutorial, with a similar approach to :math:`\alpha`:

 .. math:: I_{\rm syn}[t+1]=\underbrace{\alpha I_{\rm syn}[t]}_\text{decay} + \underbrace{WX[t+1]}_\text{input}